wp-e-commerce/WP-e-Commerce/readme.txt

 * New Products widget
 * Cross-sells on product pages
 * Google Sitemap and Google Analytics
-* Uses the popular â€œShare Thisâ€� button for easily promoting your products on popular social networking sites
+* Uses the popular “Share This” button for easily promoting your products on popular social networking sites
 * Integrates with Google Base

 = Search Engine Optimization =